methodphoto/mincc/data/2018/2018-selling.md

 title: "Selling v The Min"
 gameLocation: "Cadman's Meadow"
 gameDate: "21/07/2018"
+shortReport: "The Min won the toss and batted first scoring 188 all out (34 overs).
+Selling were bowled out for 133"
 result: "The Min won by 55 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min won the toss and batted first scoring 188 all out (34 overs).
-Selling were bowled out for 133

 ## The Min Innings